We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Whether you choose to rule an ancient empire, a futuristic space colony, or a group of tactical soldiers, you’ll still have to strategically plan all of your decisions, and hopefully get the reward of seeing them pan out.

 Although city-building games aren’t considered RTS, the two genres have the same premise of creating an establishment from nearly nothing.
-If you want to focus on the building aspect of your empire, rather than war, check out these awesome city-building games for PC.
+If you just want to focus on the building aspect of your empire, they’re great!